schung507/CS143-Project1/Project 1B/readme.txt

 Part 1B
 --------
 Created a fully functioning Movie Database system through a Web Interface.
-We were able to fullfill all the project criteria.
+We were able to fulfill all the project criteria.

 Files/features included:
 	actor-director.php - add new actor or director to database